DKMitt/wifi-react-air-quality/README.md

   -  WiFi Air Quality App Description
   -  Features to Have
   -  Hardware Used for Project
-  -  Schematic of Hardware Layout
+  -  Breadboard & Schematic Layouts
   -  Code Used for Programming Hardware
   -  Website Technologies
+  -  The Build Process
   -  How to Use This App
   -  File and Directory Structure
   -  Revision History